 5.32 In accordance with the above paragraphs, the planning application is accompanied by a Heritage Statement that identifies the surrounding heritage assets and assesses the impact upon them.
-It has also been discussed at length with the Officers at Copeland to agree a suitable proposal to balance the highway and heritage issues.

 'In determining applications, local planning authorities should take account of:

 - a) the desirability of sustaining and enhancing the significance of heritage assets and putting them to viable uses consistent with their conservation; - b) the positive contribution that conservation of heritage assets can make to sustainable communities including their economic vitality; and - c) the desirability of new development making a positive contribution to local character and distinctiveness.' - 5.34 The above is a very important section in the consideration of this planning application.
 The application building has now been vacant for over 5 years, and without the approval of this application has no viable future use.
 The building has been for sale for a number of years without any interest and the current owner has no future use or plans for it.
 In addition, it is currently negatively impacting them insofar as some continued maintenance is required and this is an on-going financial burden.
 The proposed use is as close to the previous use as possible and is highly appropriate for a building central in the village community.
 It is vitally important for the heritage asset, the wider Conservation Area and the community that this application is approved, so that the new owner can commence with maintenance and secure a viable use for its future.
 The nursery business has been run in the village for several years, and is a commercially successful business, that now needs its own location.
 This is an ideal combination of building and user.